 Breakdown: B Vitamins

 Feeling drained and lacking energy before or after workouts?
 You may want to take a look at your B vitamin intake.
-The B vitamins commonly referred to as the B-Complex group work together to produce energy in cells throughout your body.
+The B vitamins commonly referred to as the B-Complex group works together to produce energy in cells throughout your body.
 Fall short of getting enough, and you may feel a lack of energy (have you tried gummy vitamins?).

 Take B vitamins for a boost

-Though B vitamins are prevalent in a variety of foods, you may not be getting what you need if you cut out certain food groups from your diet, if you are on a low carb diet or don’t get enough variety in your diet.
+Though B vitamins are prevalent in a variety of foods, you may not be getting what you need if you cut out certain food groups from your diet, if you are on a low carb diet, or don’t get enough variety in your diet.

 There are 8 different vitamins in the B-Complex family.
 Though each has its’ own functions within the body, all help your body convert the food you consume into usable energy.
 In addition, B vitamins work together as a team.